Takinnuoye5/Alt-wave-B-project-Backend/README.md

   "access_token": "your_access_token",
   "token_type": "bearer"
 }
-Chat
 Chat with GPT-3.5
-Sends a message to the GPT-3.5 model and returns a generated response.

 Endpoint: POST /api/auth/chat

+Description: Sends a message to the GPT-3.5 model and returns a generated response.

 Request Body: